-Also known as choke berry, this tart berry has been valued by Native American peoples for generations.
+Also known as choke berry, the tart tasting aronia berry has been valued by Native Americans for generations.

-Since they are so tart, be sure to blend them with sweeter super foods like blueberries or cherries.
+Since they’re so tart, be sure to blend your aronia berries with sweeter superfoods like blueberries or cherries.

 If you haven’t worked chia seed into your diet yet, it’s time to start – and our friends and affiliates at NorthStar Nutritionals offer the best, highest quality chia seeds available—Benvia Gold.

 With more calcium than milk, more magnesium than broccoli, more fiber than flax, and more antioxidants than the blueberries you’re getting tired of, what’s not to love?

 Plus Benvia Gold serves up a powerful punch of omega-3s and protein, and delivers it all at an unbelievably low calorie count.

 Mix them into your yogurt or apple sauce.
 Bake them into your bread or casserole.
 No matter how you use your chia seed this amazing superfood can help support your blood pressure, blood sugar, cholesterol, energy, digestion and so much more

 There’s no denying it.
 Celeriac is one ugly vegetable.
 If you’ve ever seen it in the grocery store, you may have walked right by it without a second glance.
 After all, we eat with our eyes first, and celeriac is nothing to look at.